 Whilst American students may use the terms college and university interchangeably, this isn’t the case in the UK, where each word means something very different.

-So what is the difference between college and university in the UK?
+What is the difference between college and university in the UK?

 In the UK the education system is best understood by splitting it into four main parts.
 At the end of each of these parts, students take exams and assessments to progress to the next stage.